CosmosKiller/cosmosIoT-WebApp/README.md

 ## Getting started

 ### ❕ Attention!
-This repository is part of a production package for Raspberry Pi-based servers.
+This repository is part of a production package for RPi-based servers.

 For further information, please refer to :point_right: [the following repository](https://github.com/CosmosKiller/cosmosIoT-ProdServer)